MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-ReportSubmissionRule.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Remove-ReportSubmissionRule cmdlet to
+Use the Remove-ReportSubmissionRule cmdlet to remove the report submission rule from your cloud-based organization.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).